Mrtenz/endnote/README.md

 ## Running your own

 You can also deploy your own version of Endnote by following these instructions.
 Endnote consists of two separate
-modules: the back-end API server and a front-end website.
-You can run and deploy these modules separate from each other.
+modules: the backend API server and a frontend website.
+You can (and should) run and deploy these modules separate from each other.

 ### Docker